framephil/passphrase.school/README.md

 ## API Usage

-Passphrase.school provides a simple API that allows you to generate passphrases programmatically via GET requests.
+Passphrase.school provides a simple API that allows you to generate passphrases programmatically via URL parameters.

 ### API Endpoint